By phone or email

 How we keep your details safe and secure

-For financial and technical reasons we may, on occasion, need to use the services of a supplier outside the European Economic Area (EEA).
-If this were to occur we would ensure that your information is held in compliance with the Data Protection Act and the General Data Protection Regulations.
-By submitting your personal information you agree to this transfer, storing or processing at a location outside the EEA.
-We will take all reasonable steps to ensure that your data us kept secure and in accordance with this privacy policy.
+By submitting your personal information, you agree to this transfer, storing, or processing at a location outside the UK or EEA where necessary.
+We will take all reasonable steps to ensure that your data is kept secure and in accordance with this privacy policy.

 How long we keep your information